TJ’s Birth Story

 I pushed my way through half a dozen contractions with the OB perched at the foot of my bed monitoring my progress.
 She was just sitting there, wearing one glove and was very chill about the whole thing.
 My husband was starting to wonder if she was going to catch this baby one-handed.

-She finally said something like, “two more pushes.” and then the room got moving.
-She got all gowned up and the bottom half of the bed was detached.
+My memory of this part is fuzzy, but I heard her finally say something like, “two more pushes” and I heard a lot of shuffling around in the room.
+I guess she finally got all gowned up and the bottom half of the bed was detached.
 My husband said it was pretty cool to watch as they got everything ready for the baby to arrive in just a minute or two.
 I was also incredibly thankful that I had about 20 seconds of rest in between each contraction.

 After about three or four pushes, I felt my son crowning.
 I had a few moments of sheer panic thinking, “there’s no way my body can stretch that far!!”
 (My mom warned me I’d have that feeling.)
 Then the contraction ended abruptly and it felt like he was sticking out halfway.
 I know he wasn’t, but that’s what it felt like.